Rasyidannas/clean-code/6_Objects, Classes & Data Containers.md

 2. Use at least a couple of the available properties (Medium Cohesion)
 3. Follow the Law Demeter (e.g `this.customer.lastPurchase.date` change to `this.customer.getLastPurchaseDate()`)
 4. Classes should follow SOLID rule
-   - Single-Responsibility Principle, class only work related with that name (e.g A User class has login, signup and assgnRole)
+   - **Single-Responsibility Principle**, class only work related with that name (e.g A User class has login, signup and assgnRole)
-   - Open-Closed Principle, class should be open for extension but closed for modification.
+   - **Open-Closed Principle**, class should be open for extension but closed for modification.
 We can use Polymorphism
+   - **Liskov Substitution Principle**, object should be replaceable with instances of their subsclasses without altering the behavior, We can use Inheritance

 # What the difference between Object and Data Container